Skip to main content

 Accessibility Emergency Preparedness Resources

-It is important for all individuals to take ownership of their personal safety by establishing a personal emergency plan and arming themselves with information about emergency procedures before an emergency happens.
-Disabled individuals should follow the general guidance contained on the Be Prepared website as well as the specific instructions provided below.
-The university strongly urges all students, faculty and staff to register for UH ALERT for emergency text and email alerts.
+Individuals should strive to be as prepared as possible by creating an personal emergency plan and educating themselves about emergency procedures before an emergency happens.
+Individuals with disabilities should follow the general guidance contained on the Be Prepared page as well as the specific instructions provided below.
+The university strongly urges all students, faculty, and staff to register for UH ALERTs for emergency notification.

 PERSONAL EMERGENCY PLAN